donaldkeita/MyStoreApp/README.md

 * define and use at least one interface
 * best practices: separation of concerns, OOP principles, SOLID, REST, HTTP
 * XML documentation

+#### customer
+* has first name, last name, etc.
+* (optional: has a default store location to order from)

+#### order
+* has a store location
+* has a customer
+* has an order time (when the order was placed)
+* can contain multiple kinds of product in the same order
+* rejects orders with unreasonably high product quantities
+* (optional: some additional business rules, like special deals)

+#### location
+* has an inventory
+* inventory decreases when orders are accepted
+* rejects orders that cannot be fulfilled with remaining inventory
+* (optional: for at least one product, more than one inventory item decrements when ordering that product)

 ### REST API